Often when I teach an art class, the question about what brushes to use for which type of painting or technique comes up.

 Its best to try and keep handles dry, to prevent them from loosening and cracking.
 When you dip the head into water, try to keep the water level below the crimping and only wet the ferrule.
 What is a ferrule you ask?
 Well it is the metal part of a paintbrush that holds the bristles to the handle.

 Oil and acrylic paint is less easy to remove from the belly of the brush head.
 There are some excellent cleansers available for both types of paint!
-I prefer using the brush soaps that are available, like Da Vinci brand.
+I prefer using the brush soaps that are available, like the Da Vinci brand, my go to soap.
 It also works well for removing dried paint and for those marks you left on the tablecloth or clothing.
-As an alternative, washing up liquid or a cream cleanser (found in the bathroom) are good or a good quality hand degreasing agent - usually used by mechanics for washing their hands is excellent.
+As an alternative, washing up liquid or a cream cleanser (found in the bathroom) are ok or a good quality hand degreasing agent - usually used by mechanics for washing their hands is excellent, but brush soap is best as it also conditions the bristles and keeps your brushes in good order, meaning they will last a lot longer too.
 To store good quality oil brushes, it is recommended you reshape and apply Linseed Oil or Pure Almond Oil etc, but you will need to cleanse before next use.

 • Always have a set of brushes for each medium you use.
 It is false economy to use the same brushes for all applications.
 'Crossing over' from one medium to another can prove expensive and disastrous when contamination occurs.